Hypatiaalegra/LogicGame-Data/README.md

 Dev and Test Data of LogicGame benchmark.
 Paper Arxiv: https://arxiv.org/abs/2408.15778

 ## Introduction
 We introduce benchmark ___LogicGame___, designed to evaluate the logic rule understanding, execution, and planning capabilities of Large Language Models (LLMs). ___LogicGame___ features diverse games with predefined regulations, specifically created to assess logical reasoning independent of mere knowledge.
-The benchmark tests models across various difficulty levels, aiming for a comprehensive evaluation of performance on rule-based reasoning and multi-step execution&planning.
+The benchmark tests models across various difficulty levels, aiming for a comprehensive evaluation of performance on rule-based reasoning and multi-step execution and planning.

 ## Data Description
-This project is a benchmark data release that includes four `.jsonl` files: `en_dev`, `zh_dev`, `en_test`, and `zh_test`.
-These represent the English and Chinese versions of the dev and test sets, respectively.
-Each language version corresponds one-to-one with its counterpart.
-The dev sets contain 60 entries each, while the test sets comprise 244 entries each.
+This project is a benchmark data release that includes four `.jsonl` files: `en_dev`, `zh_dev`, `en_all`, and `zh_all`.
+These files represent the English and Chinese versions of the development (dev) and complete sets (whole sets), respectively.
+Each language version corresponds directly with its counterpart.
+The dev sets contain 10 entries each, whereas the whole sets contain 304 entries each.

+The `zh_all` and `en_all` files are used as input data for [Our Codabench Submission](https://www.codabench.org/competitions/4140/) where you can utilize the **contexts** provided in these files as prompts to obtain model responses for evaluation.
+The dev set is primarily for detailed demonstration purposes.

 ### Dev Dataset Fields:
 - **qid**: A unique identifier for the data entry.
 - **contexts**: The benchmark question, which is a combination of rules, question, and output constraints.